Employee Compensation History

 - Filename: <Namespace> HRImport <DateTime>.xml

-Example illustrating how Activate translates the template data to XML:
+For an example illustrating how Activate translates the template data to XML, click here.

 <?xml version="1.0" encoding="UTF-8"?>